andrew-k512/treehouse_css_basics/README.md

 24. Backgrounds: Size and Position
   -In this video, we'll learn how certain properties affect the size and position of an element's background.

+25. Floats
+  -In this video, we’ll learn some of the basics of float layout.

+26. Clearing Floats
+  -If a block element contains floated children, its height will collapse.
+In this video, we'll learn two methods for accommodating floated elements.

+27. Lists
+  -In this video, we’ll cover the different ways we can use list properties to control the appearance of our lists.